spurs v manchester city match reports

 Crowd : 58,916

-Joe Hayes gave City a lead after 38 minutes, but Spurs hit back with a second half surge.
-Johnny Harmer had a penalty saved by Bert Trautmann and minutes later Johnny Brooks slid home the ball after the keeper had stopped Smith's fierce drive.
+Coming into the game with a run of four games without a win, Spurs found themselves a goal behind as Joe Hayes gave City a lead after 38 minutes, but Spurs hit back with a second half surge.
+Tommy Harmer had a penalty saved by Bert Trautmann and minutes later Johnny Brooks slid home the ball after the keeper had stopped Smith's fierce drive.
 Then came a Bobby Smith hat-trick to put Spurs out of reach.

 Smith even set up the fifth goal for George Robb four minutes from the end of the game to cap a fine solo performance.